IoC-Sunderland/PYTHON_TUTORIALS/Intermediate/POLYMORPHISM/README.md

 >>> "He" + "llo"
 'Hello'
 ```
-Interesting, we have used the **+** operator in two different scenarios and it worked in differnt ways.
+Interesting, we have used the **+** operator in two different scenarios and it worked in different ways.

 With **integers** provided it added them together and printed the result.